teateatea/heartbreaker/A/Classes/1/Bespoke/Broja's Downtime.md

 #### Breathing Spell (with activation)
 **Cost: 1,000 GP, +1 day**
-Necessary if you intend to spend time in any space without air for longer than you can hold your breath *(e.g. raging infernos, lakes of lava).*
+Necessary if you intend to spend time in any space without air, for longer than you can hold your breath *(e.g. raging infernos, lakes of lava).*
 - Uses 1 Core Slot, lasting $B$ turns.
 	- The Breathing gained ($B$) is equal to the HD of the air Elemental whose core has been connected to the suit.